Islamic ethics: Human rights

 Some scholars and activists have esteemed "the Islamic tradition as the highest manifestation of human right", while others have criticized the concept of "human rights" as a "western colonial invention used to oppress Muslims by making them conform to certain western norms".
 In 1990, the Organisation of Islamic Cooperation (OIC) issued the Cairo Declaration of Human Rights (CDHR), in reply to the 1948 Universal Declaration of Human Rights (UDHR).
-The CDHR is based on traditional sharia law ("shari‘a is mentioned throughout the entire document as the most authoritative source of law"), and guarantees some human rights, while denying some articles from the UDHR "dealing with gender, the family, religious freedom, and importantly, self-determination".
+The CDHR is based on traditional sharia (sharia is mentioned throughout the entire document as the most authoritative source of law), and guarantees some human rights, while denying some articles from the UDHR "dealing with gender, the family, religious freedom, and importantly, self-determination".

 Ash'arism, one of three orthodox theological schools of Sunni Islam generally denies that there are universal moral truths.
 Ethics are based solely on God's command, which might align with human rights by coincidence, but this is not necessary.
 Therefore, many conservative Muslims doubt that human rights are beyond cultural ties or universal.

 Maturidism, another orthodox theological school of Sunni Islam, however, overshadowed by Ash'arism in the last centuries, yet still prominent in Central Asia, adheres to the belief of objective morality, which can be deducted through reason.
 Thus, Muslims adhering to Maturidi theology, might possibly agree on human rights.

 Religious pluralism

-While religious minorities were not granted equality with Islam, classical Sharia, allowed the functioning of the religious laws and courts of Christians, Jews and Hindus in lands ruled by Islam.
-These were usually accommodated within the Islamic legal framework, as seen in the early Caliphate, Al-Andalus, the Indian subcontinent, and the Ottoman Millet system.
+While religious minorities were not granted equality with Islam, classical Sharia, allowed the functioning of the religious laws and courts of Christians, Jews, and Hindus in lands ruled by Islam.
+These were usually accommodated within the Islamic legal framework, as seen in the early Caliphate, al-Andalus, the Indian subcontinent, and the Ottoman Millet system.
 Non-Muslims were allowed to engage in religious practices that were forbidden to Muslims by Islamic law.
-In a notable example, Zoroastrian practice of incestuous "self-marriage" where a man could marry his mother, sister or daughter, was to be tolerated according to Ibn Qayyim (1292–1350).
+In a notable example, Zoroastrian practice of incestuous "self-marriage" (Xwedodah) where a man could marry his mother, sister, or daughter, was to be tolerated according to Ibn Qayyim (1292–1350).
 He based his opinion on the precedent that Muhammad had knowledge of their practices, coming in contact with them, but did not forbid such self-marriages.
 Religious minorities were also free to do whatever they wished in their own homes, provided they did not publicly engage in illicit sexual activity in ways that could threaten public morals.